-In our March cover story, we reviewed the steps that conference organizers and leaders took to lay the groundwork for a successful negotiation, such as steering the process of creating a draft agreement and designing a comfortable and welcoming negotiating environment.
+Conference organizers and leaders had already met to lay the groundwork for a successful negotiation, such as steering the process of creating a draft agreement and designing a comfortable and welcoming negotiating environment.
 Here we describe the specific strategies the negotiators followed to ensure that all voices were heard—strategies that may prove useful the next time you are involved in a difficult multiparty negotiation.

-Aware that the delegates would be working around the clock and facing enormous stress, the French government hosts went to great lengths to attend to their needs, from serving haute cuisine to setting up meditation and relaxation rooms, as we noted in last month’s issue.
+Aware that the delegates would be working around the clock and facing enormous stress, the French government hosts went to great lengths to attend to their needs, from serving haute cuisine to setting up meditation and relaxation rooms.
 Along these lines, the hosts also introduced a series of “confessionals”—confidential talks where delegates could “speak from the heart” to listening French diplomats, as one delegate told the Guardian.
 The delegates were promised that whatever they said in a confessional would remain private, a rule that allowed them to open up about and begin to work through their frustrations and concerns.

 In business disputes, professional mediators often end up serving as confidants to one or both sides.
 In a large multiparty negotiation that is expected to be tense, organizers might try to help participants manage their stress levels and reflect more deeply on their positions by having a mediator or even a psychologist available for them to meet with in confidence.